-Qu (CAS’15), Perez Arias (CAS’15), Gonzales (COM’15), Kaul (CAS’16) were among 40 non-Muslim women at BU who volunteered to spend a day wearing headscarves as part of the BU Hijab Day Challenge, one of several events sponsored by the Islamic Society of BU as part of March’s Islam Awareness Month.
+Perez Arias (CAS’15), Gonzales (COM’15), and Kaul (CAS’16) were among 40 non-Muslim women at BU who volunteered to spend a day wearing headscarves as part of the BU Hijab Day Challenge, one of several events sponsored by the Islamic Society of BU as part of March’s Islam Awareness Month.

 BU students often cover their heads, with such things as Terrier watch caps, Red Sox baseball caps, and faith-based skullcaps.
 But there is something about hijab, the headscarf worn by Muslim women when they are out in public, that can stir emotion, prejudice, and consternation.
-Wearing hijab—Arabic for “to cover”—is banned in France, and in Turkey it is prohibited in public schools, universities, and government buildings.
-But here on campus, women in hijab are a familiar sight.
+Wearing hijab—Arabic for “to cover”—is restricted in schools in some countries, like France, and in Turkey it is prohibited in public schools, universities, and government buildings.
+Here on campus, women in hijab are a familiar sight.
 Sakina Hassanali (COM’14), president of the Islamic Society, said her headscarf draws notice, but rarely in a negative way.
 “It’s mostly the assumptions people make,” she said.
 “For example, people assume I speak Arabic.”
 In fact, Hassanali is from Tanzania, where the main languages are English and Swahili.

 So when a group of Islamic students invited classmates to don headscarves on March 22 as part of an awareness-raising all-day hijab challenge, they were ready to hear some compelling tales.

 They were not disappointed.
 Like all of the other activities planned for Islam Awareness Month, the hijab challenge emphasized a theme of “common ground” and aimed to “dispel some of the stereotypes and misconceptions attached to Islam,” Hassanali said, “and answer some of the questions people have about the religion.”